einast/einast.github.io/_posts/2019-10-26-Teams message cards - Getting Office 365 roadmap into channel.md

 - Yellow: Rolling out
 - Green: Launched

- This resulted in a short script to provide the required functionality.
+This resulted in a short script to show any updates from the roadmap in the last 24 hours.

 ![](/images/TeamsRoadmapWebHook3.PNG)